BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Conclusions

 \section{Conclusions}

-We propose \task, a novel framework that reformulates structured text segmentation as a boundary generation problem.
-Instead of regenerating entire text segments, models generate only the starting tokens of each segment, which substantially reduces inference costs and mitigates hallucination risks.
-To adapt the model to this output format, \task~employs RLVR to jointly optimize reconstruction fidelity and semantic alignment, while our intermediate candidate construction strategy alleviates entropy collapse during training.
-In a challenging case study on LLM prompts, \task~consistently outperforms fine-tuning baselines using SFT and RLVR as well as the few-shot prompting baseline with much larger models.
+We propose \task, a novel framework that reformulates structured text segmentation as a boundary generation problem. \task~generates only the starting tokens of each segment, which substantially reduces inference costs and mitigates hallucination risks.
+To train models for boundary generation, \task~employs RLVR to jointly optimize reconstruction fidelity and semantic alignment, while our intermediate candidate construction strategy alleviates entropy collapse during training.
+In a challenging case study on LLM prompts, \task~consistently outperforms SFT and RLVR baselines, and enables 1.7B models to outperform Claude-4 Sonnet few-shot prompting while using 90\% fewer output tokens.
+The boundary generation paradigm may extend to other structured text domains such as legal documents and technical specifications.

-Future work could extend the boundary generation paradigm to hierarchical document structures, such as legal texts and technical reports, and explore few-shot annotation methods to lower annotation effort in new domains.
-Due to its domain-agnostic design, \task~offers a foundation for efficient structured text analysis across the expanding landscape of complex document processing.